privacybydesign/irma-documentation/yivi-docs/docs/getting-started.md

       }'
 ```

 To issue a demo credential of your own not already present in the `irma-demo` scheme, see the [issuer guide](issuer.md).
-To issue **SD-JWT VCs** over the IRMA protocol (so they can later be disclosed over both IRMA and OpenID4VP), see [Issuing SD-JWT VC over IRMA](sdjwtvc-issuance.md).
+To issue **SD-JWT VCs** over the IRMA protocol (so they can later be disclosed over OpenID4VP), see [Issuing SD-JWT VC over IRMA](sdjwtvc-issuance.md).

 ## Verifying over OpenID4VP